See index to all the chapters for Putting Out the Planetary Fire

 One of the best introductory books that explains climate change is Fight the Fire: Green New Deals and Global Climate Jobs by Jonathan Neale.
 The Ecologist provides a free downloadable copy on their website.
 The chapter on Wind and Solar is pages 53 to 60.

-Neale points out that there are three kinds of solar power – Solar PV (Photovoltaic), Concentrated Solar Power and Solar Thermal.
-Solar PV is the most important and is what most people mean when they refer to solar.
-Sunlight is made up of particles called photons.
-When those photons hit a wafer of silicon in the PV, they knock loose electrons, which flow down a wire that connects to the local electricity grid or a battery.
-Solar cells are thin slivers of silicon inside a plastic or glass cell that allows the light though.
-Those cells face the sun.
-While 90% of the cells are currently made with silicon, scientists are experimenting to find better or cheaper alternatives.
+There are three kinds of solar power – solar PV (photovoltaic), concentrated solar power, and solar thermal.
+Solar PV is the most important of these and is what most people mean when they refer to solar power.
+When sunlight hits a photovoltaic cell electrons are knocked loose and flow down a wire to the local electricity grid or a battery.
+Solar cells are thin slivers of silicon inside a transparent plastic or glass cell.
+While 90% of PV cells are currently made with silicon, scientists are experimenting to find better or cheaper alternatives.

-In March 2022, the U.S. generated 18% of its electricity from wind and solar, up from 5.7% in 2015 (wind was the largest share).
+In March 2022, the U.S. generated 18% of its electricity from wind and solar (mostly from wind), up from 5.7% in 2015.
 Wind and solar were the fastest-growing sources of electricity worldwide for the 17th year in a row in 2021.
 Many European countries generated more than 25% of their electricity from wind and solar in 2021, including Germany, Spain, and the UK.
-The International Energy Agency says that to reach net zero emissions, wind and solar need to reach 20% of global electricity by 2025 and 70% by 2050; it was 10% in 2021.
+The International Energy Agency says that to reach net zero emissions, at least 20% of global electricity must be produced by wind and solar by 2025, and 70% by 2050.
+These two sources produced only 10% of global electricity in 2021.

-Offshore wind has been doing well in Europe for more than a decade but is only beginning to take off in the U.S., primarily on the East Coast.
-The first offshore wind project (only 5 turbines) in the U.S. was for Block Island in Rhode Island.
-The best offshore wind site in the world is off of NYC and Long Island.
+Offshore wind has been doing well in Europe for more than a decade, but is only beginning to take off in the U.S. The first offshore wind project (only 5 turbines) in the U.S. was for Block Island in Rhode Island.
+Among the best offshore wind sites in the world is off the coast of the northeastern U.S. from New York City to Massachusetts.
 The federal government has just begun to sell leases there.
-Many of the initial companies are connected to European offshore wind farms.
+Many of the the companies buying those leases are connected to European offshore wind farms.
 A study in 2013 by Stanford and Cornell professors found that NY could meet all its energy needs by 2030 with renewable energy, including 40% coming from offshore wind.
+The Great Lakes also have much potential.

 Large-scale wind and solar farms are more cost-effective than small ones.
 Neale points out two reasons that make wind turbines ever larger.
-One, the amount of electricity produced increases with the square of the length of the blade, meaning if you double the length of the blade, you get four times as much electricity.
-(Triple it and you get 9 times more electricity), second, the amount of electricity produced increases with the cube of the wind speed.
+One, wind turbines are more efficient than smaller ones, because the amount of electricity produced increases with the square of the length of the blade.
+This means that, meaning if you double the length of the blade, you produce four times as much electricity.
+(Triple it the blade length and you get nine times more electricity.)
+It also pays to site turbines in areas with steady and strong, such as mountain passes and ridges and offshore sites, because t second, the amount of electricity produced increases with the cube of the wind speed:.
 So, double the average wind speed, and you get eight times as much electricity.
 Double the length of the blade and triple the wind speed and you get 216 times as much electricity.
 Wind farms are built in very windy places, like mountain passes and ridges.
 Steady, strong wind is also the appeal of offshore wind farms.

-Hydropower is one of the oldest forms of renewable energy, in use for at least 2000 years.
+Hydropower is one of the oldest forms of renewable energy, in use for at least 2,000 years.
 It is one of the largest sources of renewable electricity in the U.S. and many other countries.
-In 2018, Hydropower accounted for 70% of the world’s renewable generation capacity, including more than 80% in Latin America.
-In 2021, hydroelectricity generation was about 6.5% of total U.S. utility-scale electricity generation, concentrated on the West Coast and NY.
-It accounts for about 31.5% of renewable electricity in the U.S.
+In 2018, hydropower accounted for 70% of the world’s renewable generation capacity, including more than 80% in Latin America.
+In 2021, hydroelectricity generation – concentrated on the West Coast and in New York – was about 6.5% of total U.S. utility-scale electricity generation, and about 31.5% of all renewable electricity in the U.S.

 Globally, the capacity factor for hydro averages 44%, though the numbers vary widely.

-There are three main ways to utilize hydropower: impoundment dams, diversion, and pumped storage.
+There are three main types of hydropower: impoundment dams, diversion, and pumped storage.
+Impoundment dams are what most of us picture when we think of hydropower: a dam that creates a reservoir, with an outlet through which water runs over turbines.
 “Diversion, or run-of-river hydro, is when water is simply diverted from its natural path, run through turbines, and then returned to the source.
 For pumped storage, during periods of low electricity demand, water is pumped uphill into a reservoir to store it for future energy needs.
 Then, in periods of high demand the water can be released, turning a turbine, and generating electricity to meet the demand.”

 Environmental effects from hydropower vary widely.
-Hydroelectric dams can lead to high methane emissions from reservoirs and block migration routes for fish, preventing them from breeding and causing high juvenile mortality rates.
+Impoundment dams almost inevitably cause some habitat destruction; they can also block migration routes for fish, preventing them from breeding and causing high juvenile mortality rates.
 Reservoirs are a major source of emissions of methane from the decomposition of biomass.
 Dams can lead to habitat destruction.
 They can also block the migration of aquatic species and reduce sediment flow and nutrient transport.
+Impoundment reservoirs are also a major source of methane emissions from decomposing biomass.

 Hydropower, especially dams, can also have major negative land use impacts.
 Many communities (invariably the less affluent) have been uprooted in order to make way for dams, most noticeably in China and India.
-About 80 million people have been displaced by dam projects.
-Hydro Quebec in Canada has been involved in fights over the decades, disrupting indigenous communities and wildlife.
-This also recently included struggles over the construction of transmission lines down the Champlain Lake and Hudson River to deliver electricity to NYC.
+Worldwide, about 80 million people have been displaced by dam projects.
+Hydro Quebec in Canada has been involved in fights for decades over the disruption it has caused to indigenous communities and wildlife.
+This also recently included struggles over the construction of transmission lines down Lake Champlain and the Hudson River to deliver electricity to New York City.

-Changing rainfall patterns from climate change will also impact on hydropower.
-TA 2022 study found that “by 2050, 61 percent of all global hydropower dams will be in basins with very high or extreme risk for droughts, floods, or both.
+The effects of climate change on rainfall patterns will also impact hydropower.
+A 2022 study found that “by 2050, 61 percent of all global hydropower dams will be in basins with very high or extreme risk for droughts, floods, or both.
 By 2050, 1 in 5 existing hydropower dams will be in high flood risk areas because of climate change, up from 1 in 25 today.”

 Geothermal and Heat Pumps

 Heat pumps offer an energy-efficient alternative to furnaces and air conditioners.
-A major advantage of a heat pump is that it moves, rather than creates thermal energy.
+A major advantage of a heat pump is that it moves existing thermal energy, rather than creating it.
 Instead of burning fossil fuels to produce warmth, a heat pump collects existing heat from the environment—either the ground, water, or air—and transfers it into a building.
 Conversely, for cooling, a heat pump transfers thermal energy within a building to the outside environment which functions as a heat sink.

 Geothermal heat pumps have been in use since the late 1940s.
-They use the relatively constant temperature of the earth as the exchange medium instead of the outside air temperature.
-A few feet below the earth’s surface the ground remains at a relatively constant temperature.
+They use the relatively constant temperature of the Earth as the exchange medium instead of the outside air temperature.
+A few feet below the Earth’s surface the ground remains at a relatively constant temperature.
 Depending on latitude, ground temperatures range from 45°F (7°C) to 75°F (21°C).
-This ground temperature is warmer than the air above it during the winter and cooler than the air in the summer.
+The ground is thus warmer than the air above it during the winter and cooler than the air in the summer.

-Several techniques exist for thermal exchange with the outside environment.
-A common method is to drill vertical geothermal boreholes that allow for the transfer of thermal energy to and from the earth through circulation of a fluid in a closed loop.
+Ground-source geothermal relies on several different techniques.
+One common method is to drill vertical boreholes that allow for the transfer of thermal energy to and from the Earth through circulation of a fluid in a closed loop.
 Each well is usually a few hundred feet deep and may also provide thermal storage.
-(Another technique involves installing a horizontal loop field within an excavated area, though this requires more land.)
-Closed-loop geothermal wells are commonplace for systems of every size, ranging from single-family residential homes to large-scale projects in which buildings are linked together in one or more districts—the largest of these in the U.S. being Ball State University in Muncie, Indiana.
+Closed-loop geothermal wells are commonplace in systems of every size, ranging from single-family residential homes to large-scale projects in which buildings are linked together in one or more districts.

 Geothermal district heating (GDH) is the use of geothermal energy to provide heat to multiple buildings and industry through a distribution network.
 The leading countries for GDH applications are China, Iceland, and Turkey.
 Iceland leads the world in GDH applications per capita.
-It is in its initial stage of development in the U.S. but seems poised to expand rapidly, including at colleges.
+It is in its initial stage of development in the U.S. but seems poised to expand rapidly, including at institutions such as Ball State University in Muncie, Indiana, currently the largest GDH application in the country.

 In addition to greater efficiency, an advantage of ground-source geothermal heat pump technology over air-source heat pumps is that all the outdoor infrastructure is below the surface.
 This makes it invisible and highly resilient.
 Wells can be located within open greenspace areas and courtyards, under sidewalks, and beneath parking lots without interfering with aesthetics or creating any permanent surface impact.